dgullate/dgullate.github.io/README.md

 ## Content locations

+**Tip:** To edit a text in VSCode, go to the Search panel (Ctrl+Shift+F) and search for a unique phrase from the text.
+It will show you the file where the text is located.

 The main author profile used on the front page is at `content/authors/admin/_index.md`.

 Place `publications.bib` in the repository root.
 Updating this file triggers the import workflow `.github/workflows/import-publications.yml`, which converts the BibTeX file into `content/publication/` pages and opens a pull request.